-Your risk is higher if you have a problem with your heart that affects normal blood flow through your heart .
+Your risk is higher if you have a problem that affects blood flow through your heart .
 That's because a blood flow problem makes it more

 likely that bacteria or fungi will attach to heart tissue.
-Some health care procedures or implanted devices may raise your risk for endocarditis.
-This is because they can let bacteria or fungi enter your bloodstream.
+Some other things raise your risk too, because they can let bacteria or fungi enter your bloodstream.

 You have a higher risk of endocarditis if you have:

-Not all heart problems give you a higher risk of endocarditis.
+Not all heart problems put you at higher risk for endocarditis.
 You do not have a higher risk